PREPARING FOR YOUR SF-PPTP/FOUNDATIONS INTERVIEW

 We intend this experience to be welcoming, informative and enjoyable.
 It is not an evaluation of your skill as a psychoanalytic therapist.
 Rather, it is designed to help us get to know you, to give you a sense of how we think about and discuss cases, and to give us a sense of how you think about clinical material and work with a psychotherapy consultant at this point in your career.

-You may find it helpful to review the information about the curriculum, supervision, dates for finalizing your Admissions status, tuition and deposit due dates, and other information on the SFCP webpage prior to your interview so that any questions you may have can be addressed at the interview.
+You may find it helpful to review the information about the curriculum, clinical consultation, dates for finalizing your Admissions status, tuition and deposit due dates, and other information on the SFCP webpage prior to your interview so that any questions you may have can be addressed at the interview.

 How to Choose a Case to Discuss: